arcpsy/apple-products/README.md

 ### Current Status & Future Plans

+Hellows!

-Hi!
-This project is still a work-in-progress, this is for the SAMAHAN System Development org application.
-I've recently got busy with other subjects, specifically Cybersec and Techno, and this is still the best I can do from my available time.
+This project is currently a work-in-progress, this is for the SAMAHAN System Development org application.
+Due to recent commitments with other subjects, specifically Cybersec and Techno, and this is the current progress I was able to do from my available time.
 The Stage 2 will come soon!

 ### Features & Tech